yuwfan/FILTER/README.md

 **NOTE**: Please make sure you have set up the environment correctly.

-1. Download raw data and our preprocessed data.
+1. Download data and our models

 Please set your `DATA_ROOT` in init.sh, and then run the following command to download specified task and its pretrained FILTER models.
 ```bash